✈️ Australia Travel Guide · Updated 2025

 😷

-Each city has its own card — Opal (Sydney), Myki (Melbourne), Go Card (Brisbane).
-Much cheaper than paying cash fares on public transport.
+Each major city has its own tap-and-go card — Opal (Sydney), Myki (Melbourne), Go Card (Brisbane).
+Buy them at airports on arrival.
+Cash fares cost 20–30% more.
+City trains, buses and ferries all accept these cards.

 🏙️